tkassila/javafxmlfilei18converter/README.md

 # javafxmlfilei18converter
-JavaFx application, which is converting a fxml file into i18 format and can edit lang properties files also.
+JavaFx application, which is converting a fxml file into i18 format and can edit corresponding language .properties files also.

 Case 1
 ======